Mixed-function oxidase

-Mixed-function oxidase is the name of a family of oxidase enzymes that catalyze a reaction in which each of the two atoms of oxygen in O_{2} is used for a different function in the reaction.
+Mixed-function oxidase refers to a family of oxidase enzymes that catalyze the splitting of oxygen (O_{2}) into water and an O atom, which attaches to substrate.
+A major example is cytochrome P450, a large family of enzymes.
+The term "mixed function oxidase" is seldom used among enzymologists.

-Oxidase is a general name for enzymes that catalyze oxidations in which molecular oxygen is the electron acceptor but oxygen atoms do not appear in the oxidized product.
+Oxidase is a general name for enzymes that catalyze oxidations in which molecular oxygen (O_{2}) is the electron acceptor but oxygen atoms do not appear in the oxidized product.
 Often, oxygen is reduced to either water (cytochrome oxidase of the mitochondrial electron transfer chain) or hydrogen peroxide (dehydrogenation of fatty acyl-CoA in peroxisomes).
 Most of the oxidases are flavoproteins.

-The name "mixed-function oxidase" indicates that the enzyme oxidizes two different substrates simultaneously.
-Desaturation of fatty acyl-CoA in vertebrates is an example of the mixed-function oxidase reaction.
+By contrast, "mixed-function oxidase" behaves only partially as an oxidase (producing water from O_{2}) but partially for some other process such as hydroxylation or desaturation of fatty acyl-CoA in vertebrates is an example of the mixed-function oxidase reaction.
 In the process, saturated fatty acyl-CoA and NADPH are oxidized by molecular oxygen (O_{2}) to produce monounsaturated fatty acyl-CoA, NADP^{+} and 2 molecules of water.

 Reaction

-The mixed-function oxidase reaction proceeds as follows:

-AH + BH_{2} + O_{2} --> AOH + B + H_{2}O (H_{2}O as catalyst.)
+Simplified cycle for hydroxylation by an iron-based mixed-function oxidase.
+In this scheme, L represents the ligand(s) that bind to the Fe and RH represents the substrate that is hydroxylated.

+The mixed-function oxidases operate by this stoichiometry: